 Changing up from a traditional single transmitter/receiver (SISO) system to a MIMO system with 2 transmitters and 2 receivers instantly doubles your over-the-air data rates, giving you the support for today’s applications plus extra capacity to support future applications.

 MIMO makes good use of a wireless propagation phenomenon called multipath to boost coverage performance.
 Multipath occurs when wireless signals bounce off objects such as buildings, trees, cars – causing the signals to arrive at the receiver at different times.
-In a conventional SISO system, when signal and a reflected signal arrive at the receiver at different times, they become destructive as they destroy bits and pieces of each other – making it difficult for the receiver to decode.
+In a conventional SISO system, when a signal and a reflected signal arrive at the receiver at different times, they become destructive as they destroy bits and pieces of each other – making it difficult for the receiver to decode.

 However, in a MIMO system, these multiple signals are realigned with each other to enhance the desired components and reject the interfering components.
 This is another area where MIMO based systems shine – in a MIMO system, this additional multipath energy is used constructively to enhance the signal rather than degrading it.